Safe Speed Program

-The goal of the Safe Speed program is to reduce speeding on residential streets and streets near schools in an effort to prevent injuries and fatalities among pedestrians and motorists.
+The goal of the Safe Speed Program is to reduce speeding on residential streets and streets near schools in an effort to prevent injuries and fatalities among pedestrians and motorists.
 The cameras are an additional tool available to police in speed enforcement.
 Officers will continue to enforce speed limits using other techniques such as hand-held radar or laser.
-For more information, contact the Chevy Chase Village Police Department Safe Speed Program at 1-866-818-3844 or email@example.com.
+For more information, contact the Chevy Chase Village Police Department Safe Speed Program at 866-818-3844 or by email.

 Learn more about reading our frequently asked questions (PDF).